Bolton Field: Facilities and aircraft

 Capital City Jet provides flight instruction, fixed-base operations, and air charter services.
+FBO amenities include a conference room, a crew lounge, snooze rooms, a courtesy car, and more.

 Columbus State Community College has an Aviation Maintenance Training Program on the field.

 Scioto Valley 99s and Central Ohio Balloon Club are aviation organizations located on the grounds.

-Aircraft
+There is also a barbecue restaurant on the field, which offers dinner and airplane rides each year on Valentine's Day.

-In the year ending June 21, 2011, the airport had 74,511 aircraft operations, average 204 per day: 57% local general aviation, 43% transient general aviation <1% air taxi and <1% military.
-82 aircraft are based at this airport: 90% single engine, 6% multi-engine, 2% jet and 1% helicopter.
+For the 12-month period ending ending June 7, 2022, the airport had 26,932 aircraft operations, average 74 per day.
+It was nearly 100% general aviation as well as <1% air taxi and <1% military.
+For the same time period, 64 aircraft are based at this airport: 57 single-engine and 6 multi-engine airplanes as well as 1 helicopter.
+This is down from 74,511 aircraft operations and 82 based aircraft in 2011.